-With winter upon us, the question is how to keep that craving for fresh herbs satisfied.
+With winter on its way, the question is how to keep that craving for fresh herbs satisfied.
 Smart gardeners are solving that problem by growing more herbs indoors.

 While it isn't difficult to grow herbs inside the home, it can be tricky when it comes to two important plant needs: